 Although there aren’t as many recent theme park games releasing today as there were during the 1990s, you can still find plenty of simulation games that let you design and manage your own parks.

-In this list, we’ll showcase the greatest theme park games to play in 2025, including the premier theme park sims and the best theme park games for PC, PlayStation, Xbox, and Nintendo Switch.
+In this list, we’ll showcase the finest theme park games to play in 2025, including the premier theme park sims and the top theme park games for PC, PlayStation, Xbox, and Nintendo Switch.

-We’ll be updating this list in the future with fresh titles, so make sure to check back and let us know if we missed any of your beloved theme park games!
+We’ll be updating this list in the future with new titles, so make sure to check back and let us know if we missed any of your cherished theme park games!

 Table of ContentsShow